-This one is a no brainer.
+This one is a no-brainer.
 Some people don’t mind being around cigarette smoke, others do.
+With more immune-compromised diseases, cigarette / cigar / vape smoke can be very harmful to others.
 To make it easier for everyone it is always helpful when people smoke only in the designated areas.

 3. Trying to Keep Their Party Together in the Single Rider Line